BVishal25/learn-with-ai-web/README.md

 -   **👤 Secure User Profiles:** Google Sign-In ensures all your progress, notes, and settings are saved and persistent.
 -   **🍅 Pomodoro Focus Timer:** A built-in timer to help you manage study sessions and stay focused.
 -   **🎨 Customizable Themes:** Personalize your learning environment by choosing from multiple color themes, including a system-based dark/light mode.
+-   **❗ Remembers Contents:** The lessons will be cached once it got loaded.
+So, when user re-launch the app, they don't have to load it again.
+It saves the API request tokens.
 ---

+## Start work on the app NOW❗:

+1. You can start work on this app NOW!! (click the link): https://learn-with-ai-web.vercel.app/

+❗❗Spoilers: IT IS COMPLETELY FREE ❗❗ (except your own AI API key)

 ## Run Locally